3sln/ngin/README.md

-# NGIN: Your Frontend State Management Engine
+# ngin
 `ngin` is a lightweight and flexible state management library designed to help you organize your frontend application logic.
 It uses a dependency injection model to coordinate resources, actions, and queries, keeping your code clean and testable.

 ## Quick Start